adi2411/healme-mobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+When you first start up, vs-code should ask you to execute and get all missing packages.
+This may take a while.
+You will also need to execute the following command to make sure all generated code is up to date:

+flutter pub run build_runner build --delete-conflicting-outputs

+The above command is very common and you will be executing it several times during development.
+If you are doing a lot of development you may want to change the "build" item in the command to "watch" and it will automatically execute the command everytime to save your changes.